pkantue/molomolotech/Podcast/ShowNotes/ep024/The Ultimate Resume Toolkit.md

 **Host (Paulin):**
 *"Now, what if you need a **quick, structured resume** without starting from scratch? **Resume.io** is a powerful tool that helps you **auto-format and optimize** your resume for Applicant Tracking Systems (ATS).

-ATS software filters resumes before a human even sees them.
-If your resume isn’t structured properly, it might never reach a recruiter.
+When applying for corporate jobs in the U.S. or Canada, passing **ATS filters** was crucial.
+Many companies never even saw my resume until I optimized it with the right **keywords and structure**.

-Resume.io fixes that by:
+Resume.io helps by:
 - Offering **pre-optimized resume templates**.
 - Helping with **keyword optimization** so you pass ATS filters.
 - Letting you generate a **clean, modern resume in minutes**."*